radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

  ![Configuring Failover Servers for the Backend Database](Media/image33.png)

-If a connection cannot be made to the primary server, the connector tries to connect to the failover server configured in the data source.
+If a connection cannot be made to the primary server, the event listener tries to connect to the failover server configured in the data source.
 If a connection to both the primary and failover servers fails, the retry count goes up.
-The connector repeats this process until the value configured in "Max Retries on Connection Error" is reached.
-There is no automatic failback, meaning once the primary server is back online, the connector does not automatically go back to it.
+The event listener repeats this process until the value configured in "Max Retries on Connection Error" is reached.
+There is no automatic failback, meaning once the primary server is back online, the event listener does not automatically go back to it.

 ## LDAP Directory